paypal/squbs/docs/customizing-stream-control.md

 # Customizing Stream Control

-Akka Streams/Reactive stream needs to be integrated with the [Runtime Lifecycle](lifecycle.md) of the server.
+Pekko Streams/Reactive stream needs to be integrated with the [Runtime Lifecycle](lifecycle.md) of the server.
 For this, an automated or semi-automated integration is provided through the [`PerpetualStream`](perpetualstream.md) infrastructure.
 If you need even more fine-grained control over stream, the following sections explain such facilities.

 ### Dependency